 Always interested in having his own business, David recently opened, FirstLight HomeCare of Gaithersburg, a home care agency providing companion care and personal care services to seniors and others.
 Like serving on the Board of the KCA, opening the FirstLight HomeCare office was an opportunity for David to give back to his community and the surrounding area by offering an important service—one which has such a significant impact on quality of life.

 David has extensive business management experience, which he looks forward to sharing with the community in his role as a Trustee.

-Steve Longley, Secretary
+Steve Longley, Trustee